Do you know the difference between jail vs. prison?

 Prison Programs and Custody Levels

 Prisons have different programs for people based on their level of custody.
-Custody levels include solitary confinement, minimum, medium, and maximum security.
+Custody levels include solitary confinement, minimum security, medium, and maximum security.
+Some also have special wards for prison inmates with mental health issues.

 Minimum and medium security programs may offer: